OpenLI-NZ/openli/doc/CollectorDoc.md

 raw throughput, i.e. intercepting 500,000 64 byte packets per second is a much higher workload than intercepting 100,000 1500 byte packets.

+### ALU Mirror Configuration
+If you are using OpenLI to translate the intercept records produced by Alcatel-Lucent devices into ETSI-compliant output, any collectors that are expected to receive mirrored copies of the ALU intercept records need to be able to identify which packets are encapsulated records to be translated.

+This is done by configuring the collector with a sequence of known sinks for the ALU intercept traffic under the 'alumirrors' top-level configuration option.
+Each sequence entry is defined using two parameters:
+* ip -- the IP address of the sink
+* port -- the port that the sink is listening on for ALU intercept records

+Note that in this context, the sink refers to the destination IP address and port of the mirrored ALU traffic.

 ### Configuration Syntax
 All config options aside from the input configuration are standard YAML